directus-labs/guest-authoring/integrating-elasticsearch-indexing-and-directus/index.md

   avatar_file_name: "profile-pic.jpeg"
 ---

-# Introduction

-An important step required to harness enhanced search functionality with Elasticsearch is creating an index, which typically always needs to be in sync with the original data.
-While this feature is not available out-of-the-box in Directus, its flexibility through extensions allows this to be possible.
+Directus' built-in search endpoints are suitable for a many projects, but sometimes you might need more.
+Elasticsearch is a powerful and flexible search system which uses an index of data to perform searches.

-In this tutorial, you will learn how to use a [Custom API Hooks](https://docs.directus.io/extensions/hooks.html) extension to integrate Eleasticsearch indexing and Directus.
+In this tutorial, you will learn how to build a [Custom API Hooks](https://docs.directus.io/extensions/hooks.html) extension to integrate Elasticsearch and keep an index up to date.

 ## Before You Start

 You will need:

 - Node >=18.19.0 installed on your system.
-- A Directus Dev environment - follow the [Running Dev Environment](https://docs.directus.io/contributing/running-locally.html) guide to spin up a project if you don’t have one already.
+- A Directus project running locally - follow the [self-hosting quickstart](https://docs.directus.io/self-hosted/quickstart) if you don’t have one already.
+Make sure you have a mounted `extensions` directory.
 - A running instance of Elasticsearch.
-For this tutorial, [Elastic Cloud](https://www.elastic.co/cloud/elasticsearch-service/signup?page=docs&placement=docs-body) will be used.
-[Create an account](https://cloud.elastic.co/registration?elektra=en-elasticsearch-page) if you don't have one already.
+For this tutorial, [Elastic Cloud](https://www.elastic.co/cloud/elasticsearch-service/signup) will be used.

 ## Getting Elasticsearch Connection Details